mohammadne/mosaicman/README.md

 ## OPTIONS

-1. tile repository
+1. tile size

-2. tile size
+2. opacity

-3. transparency

 ### TODOs

+- only square image is supported (width == height)

 - we only support `jpg` format

+- enhance mosaic algorithm

+- increase tile dataset and support others rather than only cats dataset